iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

       .filter(ee.Filter.eq('WRS_PATH', 46))
       .filter(ee.Filter.eq('WRS_ROW', 28));

-For a refresher on the difference between Surface Reflectance and TOA reflectance, see here: https://www.usgs.gov/core-science-systems/nli/landsat/landsat-collection-1-surface-reflectance.
+For a refresher on the difference between Surface Reflectance and TOA reflectance, see here: https://www.usgs.gov/landsat-missions/landsat-collection-2-surface-reflectance

-The following set of lines will return the image from these collections that has the lowest cloud cover, selecting only images from 2020.
+The following set of lines will return the image from the surface reflectance collection that has the lowest cloud cover, selecting only images from 2020.
 It will also make sure to only select the coastal/visible/NIR/SWIR Landsat band layers (Bands 1-7).

 .. code-block:: javascript